 Anemonefish are known to change sex from male to female (protandrous hermaphroditism) (Fautin and Allen, 1992).
 Given the social and reproductive patterns of McCulloch's anemonefish match those of other anemonefish, it is most likely that it is also a protandrous hermaphrodite (Hobbs, 2022).
 McCulloch's anemonefish first mature (as males) at 1-2 years of age and can live up to 22 years (Hobbs, 2022).
 Social groups vary in size (1-19 individuals); however, only the two largest individuals are mature they supress maturation in the smaller ranked individuals (Fautin and Allen, 1992, from Hobbs 2022).
 Due to the strict social hierarchy and monogamous mating system, the sex ratio of the population is 1:1.
 Using this size at maturation (56 mm TL), the proportion of adult-sized individuals recorded in transects was 36% (N = 548, across all sites and habitat, 2009-2018).
 Note that field observations reveal that third-largest fish can be larger than the estimated size at maturity.
-Many social groups contain fish that are larger than the size at most likely immature; however, they were included with the mature individuals in the estimate above because they could quickly become reproductive following the death of a dominant mature individual (Hobbs, 2022).
+Many social groups contain fish that are larger than the size at maturity (56 mm TL) but are not part of the breeding pair.
+These large, non-breeding fish are most likely immature; however, they were included with the mature individuals in the estimate above because they could quickly become reproductive following the death of a dominant mature individual (Hobbs, 2022).